 Request-mode is initialized to the default value provided for Request-mode (IBOQMOD) in the HSHSPB.

-When the value for Request-mode is not appropriate for the application, you should perform the following procedure before calling DBCHCL for the Initiate Request function:
+When the value for Request-mode is not appropriate for the application, perform the following procedure before calling DBCHCL for the Initiate Request function:

 - Set Change-options to ‘Y‘.